WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS_solutions.md

 # Solutions

-**1. Write a command to trim adaptors and low quality regions from your data.**
+**1. Write a command using trim_galore to trim adaptors and low quality regions from your data.**
 <details>
 <summary><b>Solution</b></summary>
 <pre>